Salgac/RustChat/README.md

 ## Overview

-Tis P2P Chat Application is an attempt at a decentralized messaging platform that enables users to communicate directly with one another without the need for a central server.
+This P2P Chat Application is an attempt at a decentralized messaging platform that enables users to communicate directly with one another without the need for a central server.
 It leverages Rust's powerful networking capabilities and asynchronous programming to facilitate secure and real-time peer-to-peer communication.

 ## Features